Skip to content

 Ejaculation and Muscular Function

-• Muscle Action: The smooth muscle in the prostate contracts during ejaculation, propelling semen through the urethra.
+• Muscle Action: During ejaculation, smooth muscle fibers in the prostate contract to force semen through the urethra.

-• Prevention of Urine Mixing: During ejaculation, the prostate helps close off the bladder neck to stop urine from releasing at the same time.
+• Prevention of Urine-Semen Mixing: The prostate simultaneously helps close off the bladder neck, preventing urine from mixing with semen during ejaculation.

 Hormonal Regulation

-• Androgen Sensitivity: Prostate growth and function are heavily influenced by male sex hormones ("androgens"), especially testosterone and dihydrotestosterone (DHT).
+• Androgen Sensitivity: Prostate growth and activity are regulated by androgens—especially testosterone and its derivative dihydrotestosterone (DHT).

-• Lifespan Changes: With age, hormonal changes can lead to prostate growth (BPH) or increased risk of cancer.
+• Lifespan Changes: Hormonal changes with age can trigger prostate enlargement (BPH) or play a role in the development of prostate cancer.

 Quick Facts About the Prostate Gland